kelvinyim0705/building_a_CICID_pipeline/README.md

 The advantages of implementing CI/CD pipelines would have been significant in my previous roles.
 Below is an experiment I conducted with Jenkins to achieve an automated deployment process.

 <img width="1084" alt="Screenshot 2025-01-08 at 10 06 12 AM" src="https://github.com/user-attachments/assets/b3469cd4-2858-416f-8492-7df235bd46ff" />

+# Why Dockerising Applications is a Game-Changer
+Docker is a containerisation tool that allows us to build, package, and run applications in containers.

+Compared to traditional servers, containers are more lightweight.
+By sharing the host OS kernel, they are more efficient and faster than virtual machines.
+Furthermore, Docker’s platform-independent characteristics ensure applications run consistently across different environments, such as Windows desktops, cloud-based Linux servers, or Kubernetes clusters.

+When combined with Jenkins, the same Docker images can be used for both testing and production, ensuring a smooth and reliable transition across environments.

 # Setup github on your PC
 ```zsh